Weave Code

 directorytree/bartender

-Opinionated Socialite authentication for Laravel.
-Ships ready-made routes (/auth/{driver}/redirect, /callback), a controller, migrations to store provider IDs and optional access/refresh tokens, and customizable hooks for features like soft deletes and email verification.
+Opinionated Laravel Socialite auth starter.
+Ships ready-made routes (/auth/{driver}/redirect, /callback), controller, and user columns for provider ID/name plus optional access/refresh tokens.
+Highly customizable; supports soft deletes and email verification.

 View on GitHub